 "It’s fun to finish a page, and then wait till the next thing grabs me and sets me off on the next.
 I saw a bumper sticker today that said, “Don’t believe everything you think.”
 That was the smartest thing I’d seen all day, and it’ll probably end up in my book at some point.
 I love things that fly.
 I like to snark about stuff happening around me.
 Robots are fun to draw.
 Clouds are never-ending-ly cool.
 Have you ever noticed the designs on utility covers in the road?
 Or seen that crazy gum wall in Seattle?
 In other words, everything inspires me in one way or another."

-Join the tens of followers of Jon on Instagram: @inkofsomething
+Join Jon's tens of followers on Instagram: @inkofsomething

 Read next: Writing in a Journal Contributes to a Healthy and Happy Lifestyle